-Private schools are experiencing a boom in developing countries.
-The enrollment shares of private schools are as high as 34.7% in Pakistan (for primary education, in 2013), and have been rapidly increasing over time, with countries such as Sierra Leone seeing its private enrollment share for primary education doubling in two years (going from 3.5% in 2011 to 7.8% in 2013).
-This rapid emergence of private schools in the developing world is thought to come as a response to a general parental dissatisfaction with government schools, that are characterized by teachers absenteeism, and bad teaching practices (Ashley, Claire, Aslam, Engel, Wales, Rawal, Batley, Kingdon, Nicolai, and Rose, 2014).
-In this paper, I study the private sector of education in Chile, a middle-income country with more than 30 years of experience with subsidized private schools, to draw conclusions on whether and why private schools are effective (or not) in providing good quality education.
-I use my results as a benchmark for the private education experience in the developing world.
+In the past few decades, private schools have experienced a boom in developing countries.
+The enrollment shares of private schools are as high as 35% in Pakistan (primary education, in 2013), and have been rapidly increasing over time, with countries such as Sierra Leone seeing its private enrollment share for primary education doubling in two years (going from 3.5% in 2011 to 7.8% in 2013).1 This rapid emergence of private schools in the developing world is thought to come as a response to a general parental dissatisfaction with government schools, that are characterized by teachers absenteeism, and bad teaching practices (Ashley et al., 2014).
+In this paper, I study the private sector of education in Chile, a middle-income country with more than forty years of experience with subsidized private schools, to draw conclusions on whether private schools are effective in providing quality education.

 In contrast to what happens in the United States and other developed countries, where private schools are a privilege of the rich, in poorer countries families of all social classes send their children to private institutions.
 Most of these schools are single operators that charge a few dollars a month, and many use abandoned warehouses to instruct the lectures.
-Chains of schools are also part of the supply.
-The costs of education delivery are known to be low, and lower than those of state schools, often due to lower salaries for teachers compared to their government counterparts (Ashley, Claire, Aslam, Engel, Wales, Rawal, Batley, Kingdon, Nicolai, and Rose, 2014).
-In spite of this, recent studies argue that the quality of teaching is better in private schools than in state schools, in terms of higher levels of teacher presence and teaching activity.
-Also, private school students achieve better learning outcomes than children in state schools.
-The evidence is ambiguous about whether private schools reach the most disadvantaged, but it
+Chains of schools are also part of the supply.2 The costs of education delivery are known to be low, and lower than those of public schools, often due to lower salaries for teachers compared to their government counterparts (Ashley et al., 2014).
+In spite of this, recent studies argue that the quality of teaching is better in private schools than in government schools, in terms of higher levels of teacher presence and teaching activity.3 Also, private school students achieve relatively higher learning outcomes.
+The evidence is ambiguous about whether private schools reach the most disadvantaged, but it does note that private schools are more prevalent in urban than in rural areas, and that financial constraints limit poorer households from enrolling private schools.